y-scope/log-surgeon/docs/schema.md

 * Special characters include: ( ) * + - . [ \ ] ^ { | } < > ?
   - Escape these with '\' when used literally (e.g., \., \(, \\).
   - Special characters must be escaped even in ranges.

+* For each regex rule, the expression(s) it contains can be formed by applying any sequence of valid regex rules, including the rule itself, thus allowing for recursive composition.
 ```